Premium rate phone and text services

 - Send the word STOP

-If you do not have a 5-digit number to send it to, ask your mobile phone network operator for the number attached to the last message you received.
+If you don't have a 5-digit number to send it to, ask your mobile phone network operator for the number attached to the last message you received.
 You should be unsubscribed within 48 hours of texting the word STOP.

 Premium rate services must be authorised by ComReg.
 Network operators must not issue a Premium Rate Number or a SMS Short Code until they get the ComReg letter of authorisation.

-If a service is not aimed at children, it must have an age warning.
-This applies especially to competitions, all chat or dating services, ringtones and logos, games and all subscription services.
+If a service is aimed at adults and not children, it must have an age warning.
+This applies to competitions, all chat or dating services, ringtones and logos, games and all subscription services.

-If a service requires you to receive a price warning when you spend a certain amount, you must be notified when you spend that amount.
+For some services, you must get a price warning when you spend a certain amount.

-Service providers must provide a consumer helpline with a live operator to handle consumer queries and complaints.
-This helpline must operate during normal office hours
+Service providers must provide a helpline to handle consumer queries and complaints.
+This helpline must operate during normal office hours.

-Disputes about the call cost of a premium rate service cannot be dealt with by ComReg.
-You will need to get in touch directly with the service provider to make your complaint.
+ComReg does not deal with disputes about the call cost of a premium rate service.
+You must get in touch directly with the service provider to make your complaint.